mtacoustics/Landing-page/README.md

 # Timeline
 As this is a refresher I aim to spend less than 24 hours on it.
+UPDATE: spent around 2 hours on it tonight.
+May have been a bit ambitious with my time-line.
+No set time aiming to finish.
+Just a strong project is the goal.

 # The big why?
 I have not touched HTML, CSS, or Javascript since starting my CS degree.